One Gifford Pinchot Drive

 Contact Prakash Nepal

-- Economics of forest-based climate change mitigation
+- Understanding economics and carbon benefits of forest-based climate change mitigation efforts

 Why This Research is Important

 - Mississippi State University, Mississippi State, Ph.D.
-Forest Resources (Focus-Forest Economics), 2011
+Forest Resources (Focus-Forest Economics) 2011

 - Dresden University of Technology, Dresden, Germany, M.S.
-Tropical Forest Management, 2006
+Tropical Forest Management 2006

 - International Institute of Geo-information Sciences and Earth Observation, Enschede, The Netherlands, M.S.
-Natural Resources Management, 2004
+Natural Resources Management 2004

 - Institute of Forestry, Tribhuvan University, Nepal, B.S.
-Forestry, Wildlife, Soil and Water Conservation, 1999
+Forestry, Wildlife, Soil and Water Conservation 1999

-- Society Of American Foresters, Member (2007 - Current)
+- Society of American Foresters (SAF), Member (2007 - 2014)

 Featured Publications & Products